 Please ensure boys have at least $50 accessible on their cash flow card for medical appointments and prescriptions.

 Regarding dental or orthodontic treatment, your son should continue to be seen by his home dentist in the school holidays or join the College’s dental programme.
 This will ensure parents do not incur costs with transportation to and from dentists.

 Boarders may bring mobile phones to the Hostel.
 During the week, boys in Years 9 and 10 hand in their phones each evening and, if used appropriately, they are returned the following afternoon.
 They are kept by the boys in the weekend.
 For all other levels, the phones are the individual’s personal responsibility; however, they are not allowed to bring these phones to school.
-To make an outgoing call in the Hostel, students can use their own mobile phone or the Telecom phone with their own phone card.
+To make an outgoing call in the Hostel, students can use their own mobile phone or the Hostel phone with their own phone card.

 Each boarder requires his own bank account.
 It is a matter for parents to decide how much pocket money they wish their son to have.
 However, Year 9 students need about $10 to $15 a week while Seniors may need more.
 Large sums of money must not be kept on site.
 Your son can withdraw cash from a local bank or ATM or use Eftpos.

 Boarders are required to involve themselves in the sporting activities the College provides.
 Sacred Heart College has a strong sporting tradition and has numerous facilities for sport.
 Transport to and from sporting occasions is the responsibility of the individual sports or if this cannot be accommodated the parents will be financially responsible.
 When parents are available their assistance is appreciated.

 Stationery requirements will be advised in December for the following year.
 Boarders must pay for material required by the school in the first week of term.

 Formal supervised study times are scheduled.
 On school days, the minimum times are as follows: